-Walking tour of the historic King William District in San Antonio, Texas highlights heritage homes and a diverse collection of architecture
+The historic King William Heritage District in San Antonio, Texas

-Guenther House was the home of C.H.
+Guenther House at 205 East Guenther was the home of C.H.
 Guenther.
 In 1859 he sold his flour mill in Fredericksburg, Texas and built a larger mill in San Antonio.
 Today the building houses a restaurant, a venue popular for wedding and other events, and a small museum.